x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/move-mailboxes.md

 3. On the **Select a migration type** page, select **Remote move migration** and then click **Next**.

 4. On the **Select the users** page, click **Add**![Add Icon](../media/ITPro_EAC_AddIcon.gif) and select the on-premises users to move to Office 365 and click **Add** and then click **OK**.
 Click **Next**.

+> [!NOTE]
+    > If shared mailbox doesn't appear in Users selections list, you need to sync Shared mailbox AD account first to Office365 Using Azure AD Connect after sync completed, they will appear in portal as blocked account and they will be available in Users selections list

 5. On the **Enter the Windows user account credential** page, enter the on-premises administrator account name in the **On-premises administrator name** text field and enter the associated password for this account in the **On-premises administrator password** text field.
 For example, "corp\administrator" and a password.
 Click **Next**.